Peggun/Algorithmia/README.md

 - [x] Initial library release with Perlin noise support.
 - [x] Added Sink Support (Console, Debug Console, Plain Text, Image File)
 - [x] Expand noise algorithms and add more (e.g., Simplex, Voronoi).
-- [ ] 2D and 3D visualisation of the Generated Maps using Avalonia (in progress)
+- [x] Visualisation of the Generated Maps using Avalonia (in progress)
 - [ ] Multi-language bindings (e.g., Python, JavaScript).
 - [ ] Add 3D terrain generation.
 - [ ] Distribute via NuGet and other ways like through DLL's.

 ## Contributing
-If you would like to contribute, see the [CONTRIBUTING]() file for details.
+If you would like to contribute, see the [CONTRIBUTING](https://github.com/Peggun/Algorithmia/blob/main/CONTRIBUTING.md) file for details.

 ## Documentation
 If you need some help getting started using this library, please start off by reading the [FastNoiseLite documentation](https://github.com/Auburn/FastNoiseLite/wiki/Documentation).

 ## License
 This project is licensed under the GNU License.
-See the [LICENSE]() file for details.
+See the [LICENSE](https://github.com/Peggun/Algorithmia/blob/main/LICENSE) file for details.

 ---